Graphic by Natalie Chen

 On Mercer Island, most parents can afford to send their children to first-rate rehabilitation programs and have the social standing to cover treatment as a “trip.”
 This is a privilege that lower-income teenagers struggling with addiction cannot afford.

 Yet sweeping dust under the rug doesn’t make it go away, and Mercer Island needs to take action.
 If the public shows apathy, our elected officials will be just as uninterested in taking steps to stop the drug epidemic.
+Employers are unlikely to be apathetic if they suspect that employees are coming into work under the influence of drugs which is why many of them implement something like a Countrywide Testing drug test to find substance abusers.
+If we don’t address the problem now, our children’s future career prospects may be in jeopardy.

 To curb this epidemic, Islanders should be encouraged to speak up about addiction, and we as a community need to show our support.
 We must offer motivation and guidance instead of shaming people struggling with addiction and forcing them to hide their troubles.
 We need to educate children on the dangers of drugs and alcohol, and stop perpetuating the culture of substance abuse as “cool.”